THE STRUCTURE AND FUNCTION OF NEURONS

 When activated, inhibitory neurons release the neurotransmitter GABA, which hyperpolarises the postsynaptic neuron; i.e., it makes the membrane potential more negative, making it harder for the neuron to reach the threshold to fire an action potential, thereby causing ‘inhibition’.
 Most often, inhibitory neurons are also called GABAergic neurons for that reason.
 Although they constitute only 20-25% of all neurons in the cortex, they are strikingly diverse, with different morphologies, sizes, intrinsic properties, connectivity patterns, and protein expression.
 Based on their molecular properties, a significant effort

 In contrast, neurotransmitters such as noradrenaline are excitatory; they are the nervous system’s “on switches”.
 These cause postsynaptic neuron excitation by increasing its positive charge and making it more likely to fire.
 It induces an electrical charge across the cell membrane, resulting in an excitatory postsynaptic potential (EPSP) and increasing the likelihood of firing.
+A nerve cell can receive both EPSPs and IPSPs at the same time.
+The likelihood of the cell firing is determined by summing the excitatory and inhibitory synaptic inputs.
+The net sum of this calculation (summation) determines whether or not the cell fires.

 The nervous system controls the body’s organs and plays a role in nearly all bodily functions.
 Nerve cells, also known as neurons, and their neurotransmitters play essential roles in this system.
 Neurons fire impulses.
 They release neurotransmitters, also known as the body’s chemical messengers.
 These chemicals carry signals to other cells.